 It is a frightening fact that 2% of children between the ages of 11 – 14 have a gambling problem.
 Even more worrying is that there is little in terms of government funded support for children who have this addiction.
 Young children are experiencing gambling at a young age.
 The types of places where young children experience gambling is more often than not in a family environment such as an entertainment and/or a leisure space, for example amusement arcades, fast food outlets, cafes, and public houses.

 GamCare continues to develop education and prevention strategies for young people to increase awareness and educate about the risks of gambling.
 GamCare have produced a website ‘Big deal’ aimed at teenagers to provide information, quizzes and videos about gambling and the dangers that come with it.

 If you or your child feel that they need to talk to someone about Gambling GamCare provides an online chat service called Netline as well as a Chatroom.
 All discussion whilst using Netline is confidential.

 GamCare have produce a self-assessment toolkit to see whether an adult has a gambling problem.

-One Financial scam which is could cause some initial concern is when fraudulent email from your online Bank (NatWest, HSBC, Lloyds, Barclays etc.) arrives in your email inbox, informing you of some difficulty which their website is currently facing.
+One Financial scam which could cause some initial concern is when fraudulent email from your online bank (NatWest, HSBC, Lloyds, Barclays etc.) arrives in your email inbox, informing you of some difficulty which their website is currently facing.
 The email goes on to encourage the recipient of the email to reactivate your account within a certain time by following a link to a bogus website (made to look like your bank website) and provide your banking details.
-It is essential that you do not provide any information, if you were to enter your details, you will find that your bank account will have been emptied very quickly.
+It is essential that you do not provide any information.
+If you were to enter your details, you will find that your bank account will have been emptied very quickly.
 This illegal trick is called ‘Phishing’.
 An example of an email can be found below.